dev4press/gd-forum-manager-for-bbpress/readme.txt

 == Installation ==
 = General Requirements =
-* PHP: 5.6 or newer
+* PHP: 7.0 or newer
-* bbPress 2.5.12 or newer
+* bbPress 2.6 or newer
-* mySQL: 5.1 or newer
 * WordPress: 4.9 or newer

 = PHP Notice =
-* The plugin doesn't work with PHP 5.5 or older versions.
+* The plugin doesn't work with PHP 5.6 or older versions.

 = WordPress Notice =
-* The plugin should work with WordPress 4.0 to 4.6, but these versions are no longer used for testing, and they are no longer supported.
+* The plugin should work with WordPress 4.0 to 4.8, but these versions are no longer used for testing, and they are no longer supported.
 * The plugin doesn't work with WordPress 3.9 or older versions.

 = Basic Installation =